asmuth-archive/sqltap/README.md

 SQLTap caches partial query responses in memcache, which speeds up some queries by multiple orders of magnitude and greatly reduces the load on the MySQL database.

-Since it doesn't cache the full query responses, but only normalized common query subtrees the cached data partials are shared accross similar queries.
+It doesn't cache the full query responses, but only normalized common query subtrees which means that the cached data partials are shared accross similar queries.
 This makes the cache more space efficient (as it contains fewer redundancies) and increases the hit-rate.

 The query cache is completely transparent as there is no need for explicit expiration and it will never serve stale data: SQLTap uses MySQL's row based replication protocol to get